md-zaman/kubernetes/notes-mm.md

 To list all keys stored by kubernetes: kubectl exec etcd-master -n kube-system etcdctl get / --prefix -keys-only

-In a high availablility environment, you will have multiple master nodes in your cluster hence you will have multiple etcd instances spread accross master nodes.
+In a high availability environment, you will have multiple master nodes in your cluster hence you will have multiple etcd instances spread accross master nodes.
 In such cases make sure that the etcd instances know about each other by setting the right parametre in the etcd service configuration.
 The initial cluster option is where you must specify the different instances of the etcd service.

 15. ETCD - Commands (Optional)